Teaching Moral Values in Schools: Five Useful Activities for The Classroom

-The acting out of folktales and fairy tales were always popular listening and speaking activities which I used in the classroom.
+The acting out of folktales and fairy tales was always part of the popular listening and speaking activities which I used in the classroom.
 Most children like dressing up and acting out the roles of different characters.
 Although I didn't use it in the classroom, an old English folktale, Little Red Hen, appears to be an excellent story for teaching the value of hard work.
-This short story involves five characters including a red hen, pig, cat, dog, and a turkey.
+This short story involves five characters including a red hen, pig, cat, dog, and turkey.
 Different students can play the characters, and the dialog to be memorized is limited.
 The story essentially demonstrates the industriousness of the red hen in planting wheat, harvesting it, and then taking it to the mill to make flour while the other animals sit by idly, but expect to eat bread at the end of the story.
 Some of my older students have acted out the fairy tales Snow White and Rapunzel which show the moral values of love and compassion.

 4. Playing Games:

 Playing educational games in the classroom is a great way to instill the moral value of co-operation.
 I did this by dividing the class into teams of 4-5 students.
 Teams competed against each other to see, for example. which one could write the most adjectives or adverbs on the board in five minutes.
-Another game which I learned and used is called "Stop the Bus."
+Another game that I learned and used is called "Stop the Bus."
 In this game, after the students divide themselves into teams of 4-5 members, the teacher announces that all teams must try to think of names of cities, countries, sports, food, music, etc. which begin with a certain letter of the alphabet.
 The first team which can think of the names, for example, of things in nine categories beginning with a certain letter assigned by the teacher, write their candidate answers on the board.
 The team is awarded points for correct answers and deducted points for incorrect answers.